 The air turns into suffocating gas.
 It is this time of year.

 They teeter into their kitchens and push themselves to eat.

-Detect a face frozen in the window, pause to look, scatter.
+Detect a face frozen in the window, spot and scatter.

 The medicine man is short of powders.
 The city